johnwyles/docker-compose-media-center/README.md

 **NOTE:**: For posterity's sake I left in SABnzbdVPN and Transmission-OpenVPN but they are commented out in the `docker-compose-downloaders.yaml` file.
-I found using [glueun](`docker-compose-base.yaml`) mentioned above in the `docker-compose-base.yaml` to be a better utility to operate as a VPN killswitch universally I could plug any container I wanted to up to it.
+I found using [glueun](`https://github.com/qdm12/gluetun`) mentioned above to be a better utility to operate as a VPN killswitch universally I could plug any container I wanted to up to it.

 - [Deluge](https://github.com/linuxserver/docker-deluge): Deluge for torrent
   downloads.
+- [Gluetun](https://github.com/qdm12/gluetun): Utility for a base VPN killswitch container that the downloading containers filter through when downloading.
 - [NZBGet](https://github.com/linuxserver/docker-nzbget): NZBGet for Usenet
   downloads.
 - [SABnzbd](https://github.com/linuxserver/docker-sabnzbd) SABnzbd for Usenet